-Any challenges or questions are to be directed to the associate dean for Clinical Affairs.
-The student has the right for review of the challenge by the Promotions and Matriculation Committee if the Associate Dean's response requires further clarification.
+Any challenges or questions are to be directed to the Associate Dean for Clinical Affairs.
+The student has the right to have the challenge reviewed by the Dean if the Associate Dean's response requires further consideration.

 In cases where a passing grade is not achieved on the student evaluation, the student will be given the opportunity to repeat the rotation.
 Upon successful completion of the repeated rotation, an average of the two scores, or a minimum of 70%, will be recorded on the student transcript.